rgym/WX_DEMO/README.md

 # WX_Demo
-a demo of WeChat public number development.
+A demo of WeChat public number development.